All Products

 3. In the upper-left corner of the top navigation bar, select a region.

-• Change on the cloud computer details page
+• On the cloud desktop details page

-• On the Cloud Computers page, click the ID of the desired cloud computer.
+• Click the ID of the target cloud desktop.

-Change for resource groups
+Change the scheduled task for a resource group

 2. In the left-side navigation pane, choose Resources > Resource Groups

-3. On the Resource Groups page, find the resource group with which you want to associate with a scheduled task and click the ⋮ icon in the Actions column.
+3. On the Resource Groups page, find the resource group with which you want to associate a scheduled task and click the ⋮ icon in the Actions column.
 Then, click Associate with Scheduled Task.

 What to do next